Get insider access

 • 1x brushroll guard

-The label of the unit we tested is here.
+We tested a Black model, and for those interested, you can see the product label here.
 If you encounter another variant of this vacuum, let us know in the comments.

 Compared To Other Robot Vacuums